 1.138 Undertakings regularly rely on the advice of outside specialists, such as architects, engineers or safety consultants.
 It is conceivable that in certain instances their advice may be a major contributing factor to the corporate manslaughter.
-In such circumstances it may be appropriate to hold them criminally liable.
-If the outside advisor has the requisite mens rea and actus reus for manslaughter then they will be liable as a principal in any event.
-It may be appropriate to include such advisors in under any derivative individual liability scheme that is devised.
+In such circumstances it may be appropriate to hold such persons criminally liable.
+If the outside advisor has the requisite mens rea and actus reus for manslaughter, liability as a principal will ensue in any event.
+It may be appropriate to include such advisors under any derivative individual liability scheme that is devised.